A shooting at a Minneapolis Catholic school kills 2 children, injures 17 people

 The police chief said officers immediately responded to reports of the shooting, entered the church, rendered first aid and rescued some of the children hiding throughout the building as other emergency responders arrived.

-The school was evacuated and students’ families later were directed to a “reunification zone” there.
-Outside, amid a heavy uniformed law enforcement presence, children in dark green uniforms trickled out of the school with adults, giving lingering hugs and wiping away tears.
+Amid a heavy uniformed law enforcement presence later Wednesday morning, children in dark green uniforms trickled out of the school with adults, giving lingering hugs and wiping away tears.

-Aubrey Pannhoff, a 16-year-old student at a different Catholic school, stood crying just outside the police cordon.
-She had rushed to Annunciation after her own school’s lockdown and prayer service, and she said she was asking God: “Why?”
+Aubrey Pannhoff, a 16-year-old student at a different Catholic school, rushed to Annunciation after her own school’s lockdown and prayer service, and she said she was asking God: “Why?”

-“It’s little kids,” she said.
+“It’s little kids,” she said through tears.
 “It’s just really hard for me to take in.”

-Minnesota Gov. Tim Walz called the violence “horrific” and his state is heartbroken in posts on X. On Truth Social, President Donald Trump said he was briefed on the shooting.
-The White House later said Trump spoke with Walz.
-The governor was the Democratic vice presidential nominee in last year’s election against Trump's running mate, now Vice President J.D.
-Vance, a Republican.
+Minnesota Gov. Tim Walz called the violence “horrific” and said his state is heartbroken in posts on X. He and President Donald Trump ordered flags to be lowered to half-staff on state and federal buildings, respectively, and the White House said the two men spoke.
+The governor was the Democratic vice presidential nominee in last year’s election against Trump's running mate, now Vice President JD Vance, a Republican.

 From the Vatican, Pope Leo XIV sent a telegram of condolences.
 The Chicago-born Leo, history’s first American pope, said he was praying for relatives of the dead.

-Democratic officials from around country were meeting in Minneapolis, and Democratic National Committee Chair Ken Martin told the gathering what was happening and said it was “a tragic day for Minnesotans.”
+Democratic officials from around country were meeting in Minneapolis, and Democratic National Committee Chair Ken Martin told the gathering what was happening and said it was “a tragic day."
+U.S. Rep. Ilhan Omar, a Democrat who represents the area around the school, visited the scene.

 Hennepin Healthcare, the main trauma hospital in Minneapolis, said it received 10 patients, including eight children — aged 6 through 14 — and two adults.
 Seven were considered to be in critical condition.
 Children’s Minnesota, a pediatric trauma hospital, said it admitted seven children, ages 9 through 16.